jkelin/TribesRevengeance/tutorials/index.md

 ## Server Hosting
 Here you will find out how to host your own server.

-{% for post in site.categories.hosting %}
+{% for post in site.categories.serverhosting %}
   - [{{ post.title }}]({{ post.url | relative_url }})
     - {{ post.description }}
 {% endfor %}